 What you drive – and for how long – can play a big role in what you’re able to save for retirement.
 For many households, years without a loan payment will be the key to financial security.

-But believe it or not, the average for vehicle models owned by the original owner for at least 15 years is 7.7 per cent, an incredibly low percentage.
-This should be a lot higher, given the increased reliability of today’s vehicles and the financial rewards of holding on to a car or ute.
+Believe it or not, the average for vehicle models owned by the original owner for at least 15 years is 7.7 per cent.
+This is an incredibly low percentage.
+Given the increased reliability of today’s vehicles and the financial rewards of holding on to a car or ute, this should be a lot higher.

 It’s worth checking your State’s automotive advocacy bodies publications and magazines [e.g. RACQ’s “The Road Ahead”] for the most reliable vehicles with the lower servicing and maintenance costs.
 Not only is purchase price important, but some manufactures these days also offer service packages.
 If you’re going to hold a car for 10 or more years, you want to make sure parts are available and cost effective.